Questions and Answers for Expecting Parents

 When do I have to register for parental leave?
 What period of leave do I have to specify?

-Parental leave must be registered 7 weeks before the start of the period, and if leave is taken when your child is between three and eight, it must be registered 13 weeks prior.
-In the first three years of your child’s life, you must specify when you will take leave within the next two years.
-This two-year binding period (zweijähriger Bindungszeitraum) starts with the beginning of the first period of leave.
+Parental leave must be registered in writing with your employer 7 weeks before the start of the period, and if leave is taken when your child is between two and seven, it must be registered 13 weeks prior.
+In the first three years of your child’s life, you must bindingly specify when you will take leave within the next two years (a two-year binding period).
+Parental leave may be terminated early or extended with the consent of the employer.
+Even without the employer's consent, ongoing parental leave may be terminated prematurely in order to take advantage of maternity protection periods for a further pregnancy.

-RWTH employees can download the application form for parental leave from the intranet, under "Online-Dienstleistungen” (Online Services).
+RWTH employees can download the application form and fact sheet for parental leave from the intranet, under "Online-Dienstleistungen” (Online Services).
 It is available in the Formularcenter (forms database).
 Please type “Elternzeit” into the search field.

 Do I have a legal right to part-time employment and would I be assigned different tasks in this case?